xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/cmd.md

 <h1 class="heading"><span class="name">Windows Command Processor</span><span class="command">)CMD cmd</span></h1>

 This command allows Windows Command Processor or UNIX shell commands to be given from APL.  `)CMD` is a synonym of `)SH`.
 Either command may be given in either environment (Windows or UNIX) with exactly the same effect.  `)CMD` is probably more natural for the Windows user.
 This section describes the behaviour of `)CMD` and `)SH` under Windows.
-See "Execute (UNIX) Command: " on page 1 for a discussion of the behaviour of these commands under UNIX.
+See ["Execute (UNIX) Command: "](sh.md) for a discussion of the behaviour of these commands under UNIX.